-LLMs can be used to augment KGs to improve information deductions.
-For example, Figure 7 shows how firstly, an LLM is used to infer data (pattern 2e).
+LLMs can be used to augment KGs to improve information deductions (Figure 7).
+An LLM is used to infer data (pattern 2e).
 Then the data is transformed to symbols (pattern 1d) for the KG to reason over (pattern 2b).
-As with KG-enhanced LLMs for application, the difference between training and application for LLM-augmented KGs is that the first pattern is input to infer process rather than to train process of the KG.
+As with KG-enhanced LLMs during inference, the difference between training and inference for LLM-augmented KGs is that the first pattern is input to infer process rather than to train process of the KG.

 One example is using LLMs for KG embedding.
-Pretrain-KGE uses an LLM to encode the text of the parts of the triples and uses that encoding as a starting point for the KG encoding [111].
+Pretrain-KGE uses an LLM to encode the text of the parts of the triples and uses that encoding as a starting point for the KG encoding [110].
 Moreover, in answering questions with LLM-augmented KG, LLMs are used to bridge the gap between natural language questions and the retrieval of KG answers [30, 48].
 In addition, LLMs can be used for the generation of text from a knowledge graph, where LLMs are used to generate natural language that describes facts from KGs [23, 80, 93].
 MHGRN uses the LLM representation of the text to guide the reasoning process in the KGs [24].